 Lamb Stewed in Leftover Red Wine

-With some honey, some vegetables and some herbs too of course.
+A recipe for lamb stewed in some leftover red wine with some honey, some vegetables and some herbs too of course.

 I also found an unfinished bottle of red wine in the fridge.
 I don’t know how wine bottles manage to blend in with the rest of the stuff in the fridge so well.
-I stopper the bottle and then it just disappears until I notice it about a month later when it is totally unusable.
-This particular wine bottle had only managed to evade notice for about a week or so, I believe, so while it definitely wasn’t drinkable it was still good for stewing.
+I stopper the bottle and then it just disappears.
+Until I notice it about a month later when it is totally unusable.
+This particular wine bottle had only managed to evade notice for about a week or so, I believe.
+So while it definitely wasn’t drinkable it was still good for stewing.

 Oh, and when I made this the gravy was actually a slightly mauve-grey-brown colour.
 The camera didn’t pick it up but if I was making this for people I’d definitely add in a couple of tablespoons of tomato purée simply for the colour.